 Presentations and Keynotes

-Neil Fleming, designer of the VARK questionnaire and its support materials, is available to keynote your conference, or seminar or to lead participatory workshops on improving communication.
-He travels regularly to North America, Asia, the Caribbean, the UK and Europe.
-His workshops are tailored to your environment and recently his ideas have been used to improve communication in some large prestigious business firms in the USA.
+Neil Fleming, designer of the VARK questionnaire and its support materials, is available to keynote your conference, or seminar or to lead participatory workshops.
+He has facilitated his interactive workshops in North America, Asia, the Middle East, the Caribbean, Pacific countries, the UK, Australia and Europe.
+The workshops are tailored to your environment.
+Recently, his ideas have been used to improve communication in some large prestigious business firms.
 Some topics for your keynote address or workplace workshops:

 Communication in the Workplace: Could it be improved through knowing your preferences?

 Using the VARK questionnaire as a catalyst for improving communication in a range of different environments – training, HR, customer service, education, sports coaching….

 Participants take a brief Questionnaire (VARK – Visual, Aural, Read/write and Kinesthetic) to identify their communication preferences.
 They get feedback on their preferences and discuss the implications for learning in their own environment.
 We use groups to examine some VARK Profiles and the preferences for specific business and educational strategies.
 Participants are challenged to consider strategies within and ‘outside’ their own preferences and to consider methods for use in their workplace.

 At the end of the workshop you will:

 - know more about your own and your colleagues’ learning preferences.

 - be able to use VARK confidently with your staff, clients, customers, students…

 - have gathered strategies to cope with the diversity in communication preferences.